klane/databall/docs/_pages/parameter-tuning.md

 # Neural Network

 The plots below show [`MLPClassifier`](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html#sklearn.neural_network.MLPClassifier) model performance using different combinations of the parameters `hidden_layer_sizes` (number of neurons in each hidden layer) and `activation` (network activation function).
 For each combination, models were trained with different `alpha` values, which controls the L2 regularization similar to `LogisticRegression` and `LinearSVC`.
 All models have nearly identical performance until higher regularization strength.
 At high values of `alpha`, recall dramatically improves, but the other four metrics all worsen.
+This implies that the number of false negatives goes to zero and the number of false positives increases for recall to increase and precision to decrease.
 None of the models perform noticeably better than the default `MLPClassifier` model.

 ```python